Catalan verbs: Second-conjugation (-re, -er) verbs

 This is the third-largest group of verbs in Catalan, encompassing about four percent of the verbs in the dictionary.
 It includes most of the irregular verbs, the most-frequently-used: ser ("to be"), haver ("to have"), fer ("to do"), veure ("to see"), poder ("can"), voler ("to want"), caldre ("must"), dir ("to say") and dur ("to take/get").

-In verbs whose infinitive ends in -re, the letter preceding -re is always a consonant (like b, d, p, t) or a diphthong ending in the letter u.
+In verbs whose infinitive ends in -re, the letter before -re is always a plosive (like b, d, p, t) or a diphthong consonantal u.
 Examples include beure ("to drink"), caure ("to fall"), coure ("to cook"), deure ("to owe", also modal "might"), fotre ("fuck"), jeure ("to lay down"), perdre ("to lose"), rebre ("to receive"), rompre ("break"), valdre ("to be worth"), vendre ("to sell"), and viure ("to live").

 The final consonantal u in infinitive roots of this verb class is a characteristic Catalan evolution of several consonantal clusters from Vulgar Latin: CÁDERE > *cad're > caure, DÉBERE > *dev're > deure, VÍVERE > *viv're > viure, CÓQUERE > *cog're > coure.
 The clusters -ldr-, -ndr- in infinitive roots of this verb class have an epenthetic d as the result of the evolution of consonantal clusters from Vulgar Latin: VÁLERE > val're > valdre, VÉNDERE > *ven're > vendre.
 If the root consonant in the infinitive is b, the third-person singular indicative present will be spelt with a p; rebre becomes rep.

 Some verbs in this group have a suppletive root with a velar augment (adding -g- [ɣ] or -c [k] to the basic root) in some forms, most frequently past participle, first person of indicative present, and all forms of indicative preterite, subjunctive present and subjunctive preterite: valdre gives valgut, valc, valguí, valgui, valgués; voler gives volgut, vull or vullc, volguí, vulgui, volgués.